bentdoug/bentdoug.github.io/courseDescriptions/freshmanYear.md

 #### Ursinus CS-174: Object Oriented Programming

 **Description:** Object-Oriented Programming A continuation of CS-173.
 More detailed exploration of classes and instances, and an introduction to collection classes such as vectors, lists, maps and sets.
 Larger programs and/or team projects.
+This class was taught in both Java and C++.

 #### Ursinus ECON-102: Macroeconomics